Achi054/AutoMapper/README.md

 ## How it's done

 We define the base mapping configuration in the individual MapperConfiguration files and initialize using the MapperInitializer.<br/>
-The Main Registration for all the domain entitiesa are defined in the RegisterMapppping file.
+The Main Registration for all the domain entities are defined in the RegisterMapppping file.